Mountain beaver: Taxonomy and phylogeny

 Originating in the late Oligocene, the mountain beaver has retained a number of primitive characteristics that make it a living fossil.
 In particular, it is the only surviving species to retain the Eocene-era protrogomorph chewing mechanism (zygomasseteric system).

 In the protrogomorphous condition, the medial masseter muscle does not pass through the infraorbital foramen as it does in guinea pigs and mice.
 Likewise, the lateral masseter muscle attaches to the base of the zygomatic arch and does not extend to the region in front of the eye as is seen in squirrels and mice.
 Although modern blesmols also share the mountain beaver's primitive, protrogomorphous chewing mechanism, this trait appears to have newly re-evolved in that family.

 In addition to its skull and jaw, the mountain beaver's kidneys are notably primitive.
 Their poor renal function is considered one of the key limits on the species' geographic distribution.

 The mountain beaver was once thought to be related to the earliest protrogomorphous rodents, such as the ischyromyids (Paramys).
 Both molecular and morphological phylogeneticists have recently suggested a more distant relationship to these animals.

 Molecular studies have revealed the Sciuridae (squirrels) clade as the mountain beaver's closest living relative.
-According to the fossil record, the Aplodontidae clade split from the squirrels in the Middle or Late Eocene as indicated by the extinct genera Spurimus and Prosciurus.
+According to the fossil record, the Aplodontiidae clade split from the squirrels in the Middle or Late Eocene as indicated by the extinct genera Spurimus and Prosciurus.